Dietrich-L/SBC65/SBC65 V0/README.txt

 Errors
 --------------------
 The SBC65 system software is in an early development stage.
 So expect errors.
-The V0hardware has seen now more than 35 years of service and is proven stable.
+The V0 hardware has seen now more than 35 years of service and is proven stable.
 However be warned: the adressing of the 8-Bit Latch 74LS273 is a bit out of spec and can cause issues with some CPUs due to tolerances in timing.
 It should be changed.